Registered Agent Specifically for the State of Illinois

 This field requires the names and addresses of your managers or members – depending on which management method you choose.

-12. Attestation that the application is accompanied by a Certificate of Good Standing or existence from the state of organization that was issued within 60 of your filing date: A good standing certificate (or also known as a certificate of existence) can be purchased from the domestic State.
-This certificate certifies that the company has complied with all of its domestic States taxes and renewal fees and has not been involuntarily dissolved.
+12. Attestation that the application is accompanied by a Certificate of Good Standing or existence from the state of organization that was issued within 60 of your filing date: A good standing certificate (also known as a certificate of existence) can be purchased from the domestic State.
+This certificate certifies that the company has complied with all of its domestic state taxes and renewal fees and has not been involuntarily dissolved.

-13. Signature of the member or manager is required and if another company is the member or manager, then a duly authorized officer of that company must sign on behalf of the member/manager and include the company name below the signature block.
+13. The signature of the member or manager is required and if another company is the member or manager, then a duly authorized officer of that company must sign on behalf of the member/manager and include the company name below the signature block.